Beat Builder

 Pattern editor

 For full control, open the pattern editor after the wizard — or start there directly.
 Place every hit exactly where you want it across every voice: crash, ride, hi-hat, snare, toms, kick, hi-hat foot.
-Any time signature, any number of bars.
+3/4, 4/4, 5/4, 6/8, and 7/8, plus mixed meters, per-beat subdivision mixes, and half-beat splits — across multiple bars.
 This is the same editor visible on iPad with the full grid view.

 From beat to drill